 It’s his inquisitive attitude that has him in Saskatchewan this week shooting an urban ski crew in a place no one affiliates with the sport.
 It’s capturing these stories that keeps Reuben intrigued, and the likes of Skier Magazine invested.

 However, it did occur to me that living from adventure to adventure must mean a relatively sporadic pay cheque.

-In the beginning I was always close to failure – usually one pay stub away from debt.
+In the beginning I was always close to failure – usually one pay stub away from being broke and doing whatever I could to stay debt free.
 It’s my job to put as much distance between failure and myself.
 The only way to do this is to keep projects and ideas flowing – you often don’t know which one’s going to work out, but that’s life.

 Great ideas do not seem to be a problem for Reuben.
 With that in mind I asked him to talk me through a few of his top career moments to date…